Overview

 Specialized Occupations are roles grouped at a level of granularity designed to match the expectations of business looking to hire, train and develop workers for the specialized roles in their workforce and for universities looking to track demand for specialized masters and certificate level programs.
 They are characterized by unique and value-added sets of skills, roles, and responsibilities, as well as additional education or credentials beyond the minimum requirements of the entry-level role they may extend from.

-The Lightcast Occupation Taxonomy is available throughout the Analyst platform in postings data for the United States, United Kingdom, and Canada.
+The Lightcast Occupation Taxonomy is an available search filter on job postings, online profiles, and other models throughout the Analyst platform for our national datasets (United States, United Kingdom, Canada) and our international dataset (comprised of many more countries).